By: Researcher Taymur

 An estimated 18 million Americans have a sleep apnea, and an annual major depressive episode is estimated for 15 million adults.
 Therefore, both conditions will affect a large number of the population.

 Sleep and mood and sleep deficiencies and depression are linked.
-Many individuals have symptoms both under the same circumstances, while others are sleeping deprived before depression.
+Many individuals have symptoms both under the same circumstances, while others are sleeping deprived before the depression.

 However all conditions share risk factors that can greatly increase the chance of both conditions developing.